adammurdoch/kotlin-tools/libs/store/README.md

 # store

 A Kotlin multiplatform library for storing various kinds of indexed data in the filesystem.
+Supports JVM, macOS, Linux and Windows.

+Supported data

-- A single named value.
+- One or more named `@Serializable` values.

+Features

+- Uses a portable format that can be shared between the JVM or Kotlin native.